the thinking is already done · $189Get The Vault →

 $189 is a lot.
 What if I only use 5 prompts?+

 Think of it as $38 per situation you no longer have to white-knuckle through alone.
 That's less than the subscription you're still paying for, the late fee that hit because you couldn't face the admin, or one session with the career coach who tells you to "know your worth."
-The other 146 are there whenever life gets loud again.
+The other 156 are there whenever life gets loud again.

 I don't want AI making my decisions for me.+

 It doesn't.
-The vault does the cognitive prep work — structures the thinking, frames the problem, prepares the language — and hands it back to you ready to use, question, change, or ignore entirely.
+The Vault does the cognitive prep work — structures the thinking, frames the problem, prepares the language — and hands it back to you ready to use, question, change, or ignore entirely.
 You review it.
 You decide.
 You act — or don't — entirely according to your own judgment.
 Nothing was decided for you.
 The cognitive middleman step was done for you.
 The difference is everything.

 Do I need Obsidian or a paid AI subscription?+

 No to both.
 Works with free Claude, free Google AI Studio, free ChatGPT.
 Obsidian (free btw) makes it searchable but every prompt works as plain text.
 Copy, paste, send.
-The vault is designed from download to done.
+The Vault is designed from download to done.
 Go touch grass.

 one vault. every overwhelm.